Akselera Tech

 Strategy 4: Monthly Account Spend Limits

 An overall cap on total account spending.
 All ads pause when the limit is reached.
+Essential for businesses with strict monthly constraints — prevents overspending from Google's 2x daily budget policy.

 Real-World Budget Case Studies